 Do you prefer to learn by reading?
-Try to search for the most recommended book and practice with it.
+Try to search for the most recommended book and practice with them.

-It really doesn’t matter as long as you go through it fully and it has practical exercises and examples.
+It really doesn’t matter as long as you go through the learning media fully and it has practical exercises and examples.

 After finishing it you’ll be way ahead and ready for the challenges and exercises that the bootcamp curriculum will throw at you.